⚡ Electrical · Seattle, WA

 Handy homeowners with basic tools can handle straightforward recessed lighting installation.
 If your project involves the panel, new circuits, or gas lines, hire a licensed pro.
 DIY can save $133–$171 in labor.

-How Can You Save Money on Recessed lighting installation in Seattle?
+How Can You Save Money on Recessed Lighting Installation in Seattle?

-Compare prices from licensed, insured contractors in Seattle-Tacoma.
+Compare licensed, insured contractors serving Seattle-Tacoma.

-Common Questions About Recessed lighting installation in Seattle
+Common Questions About Recessed Lighting Installation in Seattle

 How much does it cost to install recessed lighting in Seattle, WA?